No. 08 Pterophyllum scalare · Var. Double Dark Black (D/D)

 Appearance & Identification

-• Color: A deep, rich, and solid black.
-A healthy, high-quality specimen will show minimal fading or blemishes.
+• Color: a deep, rich, solid black; a healthy, high-quality specimen shows minimal fading or blemishes.

-• Fins: The fins are solid black, without the visible patterns or “lace” seen in the Black Lace variety.
-This lack of a fin pattern is the most reliable way to identify a true Double Dark Black.
+• Fins: solid black, without the visible patterns or "lace" seen in the Black Lace variety — the most reliable way to identify a true Double Dark Black.

 Temperament & Behavior

-The behavior of the Double Dark Black is identical to all other common angelfish varieties.
-They are semi-aggressive cichlids that establish a pecking order.
-While generally peaceful in a suitable community tank, they can become territorial as they mature and pair off for breeding.
+Behavior is identical to other common angelfish varieties: semi-aggressive cichlids that establish a pecking order, generally peaceful in a suitable community but territorial as they mature and pair off for breeding.
+See our full Angelfish Tank Mates guide for compatible species.

 Tank Requirements & Habitat